Embryophyte: Description

-The Embryophytes emerged either a half-billion years ago, at some time in the interval between the mid-Cambrian and early Ordovician, or almost a billion years ago, during the Tonian or Cryogenian, probably from freshwater charophytes, a clade of multicellular green algae similar to extant Klebsormidiophyceae.
-The emergence of the Embryophytes depleted atmospheric CO_{2} (a greenhouse gas), leading to global cooling, and thereby precipitating glaciations.
+The ancestors of embryophytes diverged from other green algae either a half-billion years ago, at some time in the interval between the mid-Cambrian and early Ordovician, or almost a billion years ago, during the Tonian or Cryogenian.
+They probably emerged from multicellular charophytes, a clade of freshwater green algae similar to extant Klebsormidiophyceae.
+The emergence of embryophytes and subsequent proliferation on land, where they have access to significantly more direct sunlight and carbon dioxide (CO_{2}), led to overall increased carbon fixation and sequestration by Earth's biosphere and depleted atmospheric CO_{2} (a greenhouse gas), causing (or at least contributing significantly) to global cooling, and thereby precipitating in the Late Paleozoic glaciations.
 Embryophytes are primarily adapted for life on land, although some are secondarily aquatic.
 Accordingly, they are often called land plants or terrestrial plants.

 On a microscopic level, the cells of charophytes are broadly similar to those of chlorophyte green algae, but differ in that in cell division the daughter nuclei are separated by a phragmoplast.
 They are eukaryotic, with a cell wall composed of cellulose and plastids surrounded by two membranes.
 The latter include chloroplasts, which conduct photosynthesis and store food in the form of starch, and are characteristically pigmented with chlorophylls a and b, generally giving them a bright green color.
 Embryophyte cells also generally have an enlarged central vacuole enclosed by a vacuolar membrane or tonoplast, which maintains cell turgor and keeps the plant rigid.